ShuchenGuan/ShuchenGuan/content/authors/admin/_index.md

   url: https://www.uni-giessen.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include color vision, human perception and VR.
+bio: Hi, there.
+Welcome to my personal page, I would be very happy to hear from you!

 # Interests to show in About widget
-interests:
+Academic interests:
-- Artificial Intelligence
+- Color perception
-- Computational Linguistics
+- Neural mechanism of vision
-- Information Retrieval
+- Auditory-visual intergration

 # Education to show in About widget
 education: